KevinLiLu/ColonyExplorer/README.md

 `metropolis` fetches live data from the Etheruem network, and cached data from the `general-store`.

+Additional details can be found at [metropolis/README.md](metropolis/README.md).

 ### Colony Inspector

 The `colony-inspector` is a backend daemon that periodically crawls the entire Colony Network to generate statistics and save metadata.

 The `colony-inspector` currently uses Node.js and a scheduled thread to operate.

+Additional details can be found at [colony-inspector/README.md](colony-inspector/README.md).

 ### General Store

 The `general-store` is the MongoDB cache that holds some metadata about the Colony Network.
 The `colony-inspector` saves statistics and metadata into the `general-store`, and `metropolis` pulls data from the `general-store` to render data to the user.

+Additional details can be found at [general-store/README.md](general-store/README.md).

 ## Next Steps